 Paris isn’t the only happening place in France.
 I highly recommend setting aside at least 1 day to take a day trip outside the city.

-For more ideas, check out my post on day trips from Paris.
+For more ideas, check out my post about day trips from Paris by train.

 What are your favorite things to do in Paris?